 In this respect Milliband says more than he intended.
 Hobsbawm was a major theoretical architect of the right wing shift of New Labour.
 During his membership of the "Eurocommunist" wing of the CPGB and his time with the Marxism Today theoretical journal, he wrote many articles urging labour to adopt a more right wing trajectory.
 In 1978 he wrote the essay “The Forward March of Labour Halted”.
 Which in many ways laid the basis for Labours future development?
 "If anything, I was an extremely right-wing Communist and generally attacked by the leftists, including the leftists in the Labour Party".

 Hobsbawm relationship with the origins of New Labour is explored in an article by Chris Marsden which reveals Stalinism’s role in spawning new Labour.
-Marsden said the Communist Party of Great Britain “Euro-Communist” tendency acted as the midwife of New Labour”.
+Marsden said the Communist Party of Great Britain “Euro-Communist” tendency acted as the midwife of New Labour.”

 Hobsbawm had no real faith in the revolutionary capacity of the working class as can be seen in his Marx Memorial Lecture in 1978 and as Marsden concluded “Hobsbawm too began by asserting that the crisis of the labour movement could be attributed to the decline of the working class itself.
-His evidence for this essentially consisted of a presentation of the fall in the number of workers employed in heavy industry and the supposedly concomitant fall in support for the Labour and Communist parties.
-He then argued that industrial militancy had failed to provide an answer to the failures of the Labour government of the time.Hobsbawm’s lecture was not simply unconvincing.
+His evidence for this mainly consisted of a presentation of the fall in the number of workers employed in heavy industry and the supposedly concomitant fall in support for the Labour and Communist parties.
+He then argued that industrial militancy had failed to provide an answer to the failures of the Labour government of the time.Hobsbawm’s lecture was not just unconvincing.
 It was an attempt to provide an apologia for the betrayal of the working class by Labour and the TUC.
 He was writing after the election of a Labour government in 1974 as a result of a mass militant movement that culminated in the downfall of the previous Conservative government of Edward Heath.
-After making certain minimal concessions to the miners, who had led that movement, Labour had proceeded to implement austerity measures demanded by the International Monetary Fund and, when this produced a major decline in its support amongst workers, had formed a coalition with the Liberal Party in order to continue with its attacks.
+After making sure minimal concessions to the miners, who had led that campaign, Labour had proceeded to implement austerity measures demanded by the International Monetary Fund and, when this produced a major decline in its support amongst workers, had formed a coalition with the Liberal Party in order to continue with its attacks.
 Hobsbawm responded to this by blaming the working class—and identifying a supposed decline in its numerical strength—for Labour’s loss of support”.

 Hobsbawm was not an orthodox Marxist.
 Politically speaking Hobsbawm was closer to social democracy and the right wing side of the Labour Party than to Marxism.
-The harsh tone of this obituary should not take anything away from Hobsbawm’s historical writing especially pre 20th century but you cannot separate his historical writing with his politics.
+The harsh tone of this obituary should not take anything away from Hobsbawm’s historical writing especially pre the 20th century, but you cannot separate his historical writing with his politics.
 This should be borne in mind when reading him.

 Notes and Further Reading